argtable/argtable.github.io/tutorial/index.md

 ### Displaying the Option Glossary

-The individual entries of the argument table can be displayed in a glossary layout by the arg_print_glossary function.
-It displays the full syntax of each argument table entry followed by each table entry's glossary string – the glossary string is the last parameter passed to the arg_xxx constructor functions.
-Table entries with NULL glossary strings are not displayed.
+The individual entries of the argument table can be displayed in a glossary layout by the `arg_print_glossary` function.
+It displays the full syntax of each argument table entry followed by each table entry's glossary string – the glossary string is the last parameter passed to the `arg_xxx` constructor functions.
+Table entries with `NULL` glossary strings are not displayed.

 ```
 void arg_print_glossary(FILE *fp, void **argtable, const char *format);
 ```

-The format string passed to the arg_print_glossary function is actually a printf style format string.
-It should contain exactly two “%s” format parameters, the first is used to control the printf format of the option's syntax string and the second is for the argument's glossary string.
-A typical format string would be " %-25s %s\n".
+The format string passed to the `arg_print_glossary` function is actually a printf style format string.
+It should contain exactly two `%s` format parameters, the first is used to control the `printf` format of the option's syntax string and the second is for the argument's glossary string.
+A typical format string would be `" %-25s %s\n"`.
 The format string allows fine control over the display formatting but demands dilligence as any unexpected parameters in it will cause unpredictable results.
-Here is the results of calling arg_print_glossary on our earlier example argument table:
+Here is the results of calling `arg_print_glossary` on our earlier example argument table:

 ```
 -a
 -b
 -c